Menu

 (great aunt)

-Puyi was briefly restored to the Qing throne by the loyalist general Zhang Xun from 1 July to 12 July 1917.
-He was first wed to Empress Wanrong in 1922 in an arranged marriage.
+Puyi was briefly restored to the Qing throne by the loyalist general Zhang Xun from 1 to 12 July 1917.
+He was first wed to Wanrong in 1922 in an arranged marriage.
 In 1924, he was expelled from the Forbidden City and found refuge in Tianjin, where he began to court both the warlords fighting for control over parts of the weak Republic of China and the Japanese who had long desired control of China.
-The Japanese invasion of Manchuria in 1932 resulted in the puppet state of Manchukuo being established by Japan, who chose Puyi to become its chief executive, using the era name "Datong."
+The Japanese invasion of Manchuria in 1932 resulted in the puppet state of Manchukuo being established by Japan, who chose Puyi to become its chief executive, using the era name "Datong".

 Puyi was a defendant at the Tokyo Trials and was later imprisoned and re-educated as a war criminal for 10 years.
-After his release in 1959, he wrote his memoirs (with the help of a ghost writer) and became a titular member of the Chinese People's Political Consultative Conference and the National People's Congress of the People's Republic of China.
+After his release in 1959, he wrote his memoirs (with the help of a ghostwriter) and became a titular member of the Chinese People's Political Consultative Conference and the National People's Congress of the People's Republic of China.
 His time in prison greatly changed him, and he expressed deep regret for his actions while he was emperor.
 He died in 1967 and was ultimately buried near the Western Qing tombs in a commercial cemetery.

 Source : Wikipedia